the practical kitchen

 An overhead shot of focaccia dough in a sheet pan.
 The dough has been loosely flattened and stretched.
 It doesn't quite reach the edges of the pan.

-You aren't trying to get it to fill the pan, and you're not dimpling it yet, just running flat, closed fingertips over the surface to loosely stretch it.
+You aren't trying to get it to fill the pan, and you're not dimpling it yet, just running flat fingertips over the surface to loosely stretch it in the direction you want it to move as it continues rising and spreading out in the pan during the next rise.

 focaccia dough in a sheet pan covered in plastic wrap.